feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Use case</h3>
         <h2>Pharo development</h2>
-        <p class="lead">Glamorous Toolkit is implemented in Pharo, the pure object-oriented language.
+        <p>Glamorous Toolkit is implemented in Pharo, the pure object-oriented language.
 Of course, it brings a moldable environment for developers working with Pharo.
 And yes, Glamorous Toolkit is developed using Glamorous Toolkit, too.</p>
-        <p class="lead"><a href="/usecases/pharo-dev" class="btn btn-block btn-lg btn-margin btn-default">Read more</a></p>
+        <a href="/usecases/pharo-dev" class="btn btn-block btn-lg btn-margin btn-default">Read more</a>
       </div>
       <div class="col-lg-8">
         <div class="sample">